Your marketing tools should show gold in their cracks

 The best technology teams have processes in place for listening to feedback, prioritizing it and slotting it in to be actioned by engineering and design teams quickly and efficiently.
 More often than not, each ‘repair’ to the software will enhance it far greater than what you were expecting, thus adding streaks of gold.

-Soon these cracks that been repaired based on the feedback loop between your team and theirs, will over time give you a tool that’s more golden and valuable to your team than you ever thought it would be.
+Soon these cracks that have been repaired based on the feedback loop between your team and theirs, will over time give you a tool that’s more golden and valuable to your team than you ever thought it would be.

 Time for everyone to shine